The Module System¶

 The software must in all cases be appropriately licensed.

 Currently Installed Modules¶

 module avail command on the HPC.
-Its broken into several segments, as there are several tools used to facilitate the installation and management of software used on the HPC.
+Its broken into several segments, reflecting the manual vs. tool-managed modules.